 - You could also bring your own telescope (or photos of it) if you have one

 - Home or mobile internet connection for access to Course Page

 The White Rock Hotel, White Rock, Hastings TN34 1JU

 The venue is situated right on the seafront, almost opposite Hastings Pier.
 We’ll be in one of the hotel’s meeting rooms (up two short flights of stairs) and on clear nights we’ll pop over the road to the beach to observe the nighttime sky.
 There is a café bar with amazing sea views, serving hot and cold drinks during break time.
 The hotel is only accessed via steps.

 By bus: The 23 and 26 from the east and 23A and 26A from the west stop right outside the White Rock Hotel

 By train: Hastings rail station is a 10 minute walk, with trains from Bexhill, Battle and Rye

 By car: The hotel is on the A259 coast road, next to the White Rock Theatre and opposite the pier

 There’s a choice of Pay & Display street parking and public car parks within close proximity of the hotel.
-If you don’t mind a short walk, there’s free unrestricted street parking not far away too.
+Not far away there’s free street parking after 6pm on restricted roads, and unrestricted parking just a little further away, but still in walking distance.
 Blue Badge holders can park at the front of the hotel in the Pay & Display bays (unlimited) or on the double yellow lines (3 hours).